ZuInnoTe/spring-boot-angular-example/backend/docs/BUILD.md

 # Automated Code Formatting
+Having consistend formatting of code is crucial for its understanding by different developers.
+We employ here a tool that does this automatically for us.

 During build the build script checks if the code is formatted according to standards defined in the build script.
 These standard are defined in the block "spotless".
 You can find the possible options in the [Spotless for Gradle](https://github.com/diffplug/spotless/tree/main/plugin-gradle) webpage.